What are Electric Motors

 HVH Industrial Solutions is a distributor of electric motors (and not only) located in New Jersey, USA.
 Our company works with such popular motor manufacturers as WEG, Elektrim, Toshiba, MGM, Aurora Motors, etc.

-Our company works closely with these popular brands and offers the best prices.
-You can check our catalog or simply send a quote.
+Our company works closely with these famous brands and offers the best prices.
+You can check our catalog or send a quote.

 You can find various types of electric motors on our website.
-You can check the catalog for Pump, Severe Duty, Brake, and General purpose motors.
-All motors are introduced with their main specifications, so you can find the right one which you need.
+You can check the Pump, Severe Duty, Brake, and General-purpose motors catalog.
+All motors are introduced with their main specifications, so you can find the right one you need.

 You can also search for motors by their standards.